Ron Wood - Pricing Expert

 I make it my business to stay up-to-date with what’s going on in the pricing world domestically and overseas.
 And because I speak to so many people across so many industries, I get to see what’s actually happening.
 I study my clients in detail to understand what their challenges are.
-But I also look at what’s happening overseas to ensure that that the changes in organisational design and organisational structures, such as the impact of technology, and the disruption of the internet, are all being channelled into pricing strategy within a business.
+But I also look at what’s happening globally to ensure changes in organisational design and organisational structures, such as the impact of technology, are all being channelled into pricing strategy within a business.

 I enjoy the discovery of something new and working with other people who are committed to transformation.

-I have learned from my clients the importance of balancing out competing demands.
-Something that might appear to be a number one priority will in fact have to be number two or three.
+I have learned from my clients the importance of balancing competing demands.
+Something that may appear to be a top priority may in-fact need to be number two or three.

-Clients have often asked me to come back on multiple occasions because as they go down the pricing improvement journey, they realise how much more there is to know.
+Clients often ask me to return to their business on multiple occasions.
+As they go down the pricing improvement journey, they realise how much more there is to know.

-Ron has trained over two thousand senior executives in value based pricing techniques and margin enhancement strategies, and has devised unique and internationally recognised programs that equip executives with the skills they need to deal with pricing challenges in a practical and pragmatic way.
+Ron has trained 2000+ Senior Executives in value-based pricing techniques and margin enhancement strategies.
+He has also devised unique and internationally recognised programs that equip Executives with the skills they need to deal with pricing challenges in a practical and pragmatic way.